 Marvel in the Landscape

 It may be a desert out here, but these wide-open spaces make for beautiful views that seem to stretch on forever — especially at sunset.
 Forty miles north of Lakeview, Abert Lake is Oregon’s only saltwater lake and a top place for hang gliding and paragliding.
 It’s also a geologic marvel worth seeing, notable as the longest exposed fault scarp (where the land’s fault lines have moved vertically) in North America.
 At Goose Lake State Recreation Area, 15 miles south of Lakeview on the very southern edge of the Oregon border, you can book a tent or RV site to camp, or just spend time watching the large herd of mule deer, bird watching and splashing in the lake.
 Hart Mountain National Antelope Refuge, 60 miles east of Lakeview, is an important conservation site for species including the American pronghorn antelope, sage grouse, American pika, California bighorn sheep, redband trout and hundreds of other wildlife and plants that depend on these sagebrush habitats.
-Bring binoculars, a camera and your wildlife checklist to see how many you can spot.
+Bring binoculars and a camera and see how many you can spot.

 Find Gems and Stars